basho/basho_docs/source/languages/en/riak/theory/concepts/dotted-version-vectors.md

 When storing data in [[eventually consistent|Eventual Consistency]]---as opposed to [[strongly consistent|Strong Consistency]]---systems,
-applications need to select a means of dealing with [[object replica conflicts|Conflict Resolution]], which are always a possibility due to the very nature of multi-node, [[clustered|Clusters]] systems.
+applications need to select a means of dealing with [[object replica conflicts|Conflict Resolution]], which are always a possibility due to the nature of multi-node, [[clustered|Clusters]] systems.

 In versions of Riak prior to 2.0, conflict resolution, whether on the